Our Fellows

 Jacqueline Arkush

-Jacqueline Arkush is a 2025-2026 Justice Catalyst Fellow working at Public Justice to expose private correctional healthcare providers' wrongdoing by utilizing the public's right of access to court records and therefore facilitating the ability of legal and community-based advocates to hold these companies and the government accountable.
+Jacqueline Arkush is a 2025-2026 Justice Catalyst Fellow working at Public Justice to expose private corrections corporations' wrongdoing by utilizing the public's right of access to court records and therefore facilitating the ability of legal and community-based advocates to hold these companies and the government accountable in both criminal and immigration detention contexts.

 Marwa Sayed